dolthub/docs/content/products/hosted/sql-workbench.md

 title: "Hosted Dolt: SQL Workbench"
 ---

-Hosted Dolt has a built-in SQL Workbench with a [DoltHub](https://dolthub.com)-like UI.
-This allows users to browse their data, as well as access Dolt's powerful version control features like diffs and commit logs.
-When you enable writes, you can also access same features on the Hosted Workbench that make DoltHub easy to use as a collaboration tool among people of varying levels of SQL and Git knowledge, including cell buttons and pull requests.
+Hosted Dolt has a built-in SQL Workbench with a [DoltHub](https://www.dolthub.com)-like UI.
+This allows users to browse their data, as well as utilize Dolt's powerful version control features like diffs and commit logs.
+When you enable writes, you can also access the same features on the Hosted Workbench that make DoltHub easy to use as a collaboration tool among users of varying levels of SQL and Git knowledge, including cell buttons and pull requests.

 # Getting started with the workbench

-It's easy to get started with the SQL Workbench for both new and existing deployments.
+It's easy to get started browsing and updating data in your Hosted database with the SQL Workbench for both new and existing deployments.

 1. Add the workbench database users

 You must give access to certain database users in order to use the workbench.
 You can learn more about our workbench authentication model [here](#authentication-model).

-For new deployments, this is as simple as checking the `Create database users for the SQL Workbench` checkbox in the Create Deployment form.
+For new deployments, this is as simple as checking the "Create database users for the SQL Workbench" checkbox in the Create Deployment form.

 ![](../../.gitbook/assets/hosted-create-deployment-workbench-users.png)

-If you create a deployment without checking that box, you can find instructions for adding them manually in the `Workbench` tab of your deployment.
+If you create a deployment without checking that box, you can find instructions for adding the users manually in the Workbench tab of your deployment.

 ![](../../.gitbook/assets/hosted-workbench-users-instructions.png)

 2. Accessing the read-only workbench

 The workbench is read-only by default.
-If the `hosted-ui-reader` user exists and you have at least one database, you should see the database(s) in the `Available Databases` section of your Workbench tab, as well as the `Launch SQL Workbench` button at the top.
+If the `hosted-ui-reader` user exists and you have at least one database, you should see the database(s) in the "Available Databases" section of your Workbench tab, as well as the "Launch SQL Workbench" button at the top.

 ![](../../.gitbook/assets/hosted-workbench-tab.png)